GSA/digitalgov.gov/visual-design/getting-started.md

 We recommend planning for accessibility in your design process and regularly conducting accessibility testing throughout the design and development processes.

+If you have project-specific questions, ask your agency’s accessibility team.

 <a class="usa-button button-next" href="{{ site.baseurl }}/visual-design/color-and-contrast/">Continue <i class="fa fa-chevron-right" aria-hidden="true"></i></a>